 - Gender Bender: In Unchained, they can change their gender at will.

 - The Girl Who Fits This Slipper: Subverted or averted, depending on the protagonist's gender.
 If the protagonist is female, the Grand Duke of Cinderella will insist that she try on the glass slipper that Cinderella left behind at the ball.
-However, the protagonist refuses to take her shoes off, so the Grand Duke bids her good day and leaves.
-If the protagonist is male, the Duke won't ask him and just leaves.
+However, the protagonist refuses to take her shoes off, so the Grand Duke bids her good day.
+If the protagonist is male, the Duke doesn't ask him about it.

 - Hello, [Insert Name Here]: You choose their name.
 Your character introduces themselves to Ephemer at one point, and a few characters do refer to the protagonist by name, but it's rare.

 - Heroes Prefer Swords: As is typical for a Kingdom Hearts hero, they use a Keyblade as their weapon.

 - Heroic Mime: Downplayed.
 It's shown that the protagonist is speaking, given that other characters frequently repeat what the protagonist apparently said.
 However, the game rarely shows what the protagonist is actually saying.
 The few times the protagonist is shown speaking include when they introduce themselves to Ephemer ("I'm [name] of [Union]"), a short "Let's go" when pursuing Dark Chirithy, and a "World of Cardboard" Speech to their Foreteller when they're tricked into believing that Ephemer has been killed.
 Lampshaded by Ephemer when talking to Ava:Ephemer: You know, I made a friend from another Union today.
 They don't talk much, but I think they're just shy.